FoundationDB/fdb-kubernetes-operator/docs/design/better_coordination_multi_operator.md

 - `RemoveFromPendingForInclusion`: Removes the process group ID from the set of process groups that should be included.
 - `RemoveFromPendingForRestart`: Removes the process group ID from the set of process groups that should be restarted.
 - `AddReadyForExclusion`: Adds the process group ID to a set of process groups that are ready to be excluded.
-- `AddReadyForInlusion`: Adds the process group ID to a set of process groups that are ready to be included.
+- `AddReadyForInclusion`: Adds the process group ID to a set of process groups that are ready to be included.
 - `AddReadyForRestart`: Adds the process group ID to a set of process groups that are ready to be restarted.
 - `GetPendingForRemoval`: Gets the process group IDs for all process groups that are marked for removal.
 - `GetPendingForExclusion`: Gets the process group IDs for all process groups that should be excluded.
 - `GetPendingForInclusion`: Gets the process group IDs for all the process groups that should be included.
 - `GetPendingForRestart`: Gets the process group IDs for all the process groups that should be restarted.
 - `GetReadyForExclusion`: Gets the process group IDs for all the process groups that are ready to be excluded.
-- `GetReadyForInlusion`: Gets the process group IDs for all the process groups that are ready to be included.
+- `GetReadyForInclusion`: Gets the process group IDs for all the process groups that are ready to be included.
 - `GetReadyForRestart`: Gets the process group IDs fir akk tge process groups that are ready to be restarted.